US challenger banks: who’s who and what’s their tech

 European banking challenger Revolut opened early access to users in the US in September 2017.
 It says it aims “to clean up the American banking system”.
 It provides digital banking services to consumers and businesses.

-“We’re going to America to replace your bank – it’s not a payments app with cool features,” states Chad West, Revolut’s head of global brand and communications.
+“We’re going to America to replace your bank – it’s not a payments app with cool features,” states Chad West, Revolut’s chief marketing officer.
 “There are a lot of these neobanks doing niche small things, but no one’s offering the scale of what we’re offering – you can hold cryptocurrencies too.”

 Digital banking service Simple was founded in 2009 in Portland, Oregon.
 It describes itself “a tech company, not a bank”.